 R3C3: The cover letter describes a set of improvements concerning the writing (points (i), (ii) and (vi)) and some other major extensions concerning the presentation of the framework, the definition of guidelines about parameters settings in DRT and a more thorough empirical evaluation.
 From my point of view, the most consistent improvement is the evaluation part.
 The other ones need more clarification, as described below

-Response: Thanks for the comments.
-We have made more clarifications as suggested.
+Response: Thank you for the comments.
+We have added further clarifications, as suggested.
 For more details, please refer to our responses to R3C4, R3C5, R3C6, and R3C7.

 Action: None.